-The consolidated financial statements of the Company and its subsidiaries (collectively referred to as the "Group") were approved by the Company's board of directors on March 8, 2023.
+The consolidated financial statements of the Company and its subsidiaries (collectively referred to as the "Group") were approved by the Company's board of directors on March 8, 2024.

 3. APPLICATION OF NEW, AMENDED AND REVISED STANDARDS AND INTERPRETATIONS a.
-Initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRSs") endorsed and issued into effect by the Financial Supervisory Commission (FSC)
+Initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRS Accounting Standards") endorsed and issued into effect by the Financial Supervisory Commission (FSC)

-The initial application of the IFRSs endorsed and issued into effect by the FSC did not have material impact on the Group's accounting policies.
+The initial application of the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have material impact on the Group's accounting policies.

 b.
-The IFRSs endorsed by the Financial Supervisory Commission (FSC) for application starting from 2022
+The IFRS Accounting Standards endorsed by the FSC for application starting from 2024

-New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB Amendments to IAS 1 "Disclosure of Accounting Policies" January 1, 2023 (Note 1) Amendments to IAS 8 "Definition of Accounting Estimates" January 1, 2023 (Note 2) Amendments to IAS 12 "Deferred Tax related to Assets and January 1, 2023 (Note 3) Liabilities arising from a Single Transaction" •
+New, Amended and Revised Standards and Interpretations Effective Date Announced by IASB (Note 1) Amendments to IFRS 16 "Leases Liability in a Sale and Leaseback" Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" January 1, 2024 (Note 2) January 1, 2024 Amendments to IAS 1 "Non-current Liabilities with Covenants" Amendments to IAS 7 and IFRS 7 "Supplier Finance Arrangements" January 1, 2024 January 1, 2024 (Note 3)